Burying Soft Forks

 Like if in this unlikely scenario would happen, then would the buried version be the real Bitcoin?
 That the nodes that have the buried soft fork, would that be the real Bitcoin?
 Or would they fork themselves off of the real Bitcoin network?

-I think in general, it’s a good idea to think about an extreme scenario like this.
-But I think if you do that, you’ll end up thinking, you’ll end up seeing this is a really big problem.
+Yeah, so we’re talking about a specific deep re-org that actually violates the taproot rule, right?
+Because there is a good chance that they don’t violate taproot in the deep re-org.
+So, I think in general, it’s a good idea to think about an extreme scenario like this.
+But I think if you do that, you’ll end up seeing this is a really big problem.
 There’s all sorts of things we need to solve in such an event.
-And this little thing about buried consensus rules is somewhere on the to-do list of that giant project of okay what are we gonna do?
+And this little thing about buried consensus rules is somewhere on the to-do list of that giant project of okay what are we going to do?
 Like is there some threshold that we say if this alien shows up?
 I guess in general we need a scenario what to do with the aliens.
-The aliens might have extreme hash power, They might be able to just completely double spend everyone on the planet because they have some alien ASIC that can double spend any block at any depth and they can create Bjorks out of spite.
-So or the secret government agency basically.
+The aliens might have extreme hash power.
+They might be able to just completely double spend everyone on the planet because they have some alien ASIC that can double spend any block at any depth and they can create re-orgs out of spite.
+Or the secret government agency basically.
 It might be useful to have a plan for that.
 I just think that this won’t be the most interesting part of the plan because it’s a really bad situation.
 And it probably means Bitcoin would be completely broken in that case.
 But maybe not.
 Maybe there is a rational way to deal with it.

 That’s the difference of opinion, right?
-Some people like Eric Fosker will say Bitcoin isn’t broken, Bitcoin is working as intended, long as valid chain still applies.
+Some people like Eric Voskuil will say Bitcoin isn’t broken, Bitcoin is working as intended, long as valid chain still applies.
 There was a long re-org that’s part of the Bitcoin consensus system.

 Conclusion